 The sampler uses an air cylinder to pinch off the silicone discharge tubing during the sample cycle.
-If the problem with the tubing not being pinched is suspected, follow the steps below.
+If the problem with the tubing not being pinched is suspected, follow the steps below:

-- 1. Remove the chamber top and look down into the center of the measuring chamber. - 2.
-Press the TEST CYCLE key.
-Observe the discharge tubing during the cycle to see if it is fully pinching the tubing.
+- 1. Remove the chamber top and look down the center of the measuring chamber. - 2.
+Run a test cycle.
+Observe the discharge tubing during the cycle to see if it is full pinching the tubing.